DMARC & DNS MCP Server

 Installation Guide

-Connect the DMARC MCP Server or DNS MCP Server to MCP-compatible tools and start accessing DMARC and DNS data programmatically.
+Connect the DMARC and DNS MCP Server to MCP-compatible tools and start accessing DMARC and DNS data programmatically.
+Full installation instructions are available after signup at

 Step 2: Connect to MCP Clients